foliant-docs/foliantcontrib.confluence/README.md

 ## Config

-You have to set up correct config for this backend to work properly.
+You have to set up the correct config for this backend to work properly.

 Specify all options in `backend_config.confluence` section: